-There are $n+1 \geq 2$ bidders, or players, competing in an infinite sequence of auctions.
-In every period $t=0,1,\ldots$ , a single unit is sold via a first-price sealed bid auction.
+There are $n + 1 \ge 2$ bidders, or players, competing in an infinite sequence of auctions.
+In every period t = 0, 1, ..., a single unit is sold via a first-price sealed bid auction.
 There is no reserve price, and ties are broken randomly.
 Bidders have quasilinear preferences that are additively separable across periods.
-A player's valuation $u^i$ , or type, is constant across time and private information.
-Valuations are binary: bidder i's type is either high and equal to $\bar{u}$ or low, equal to $\underline{u}$ .
-Types are drawn independently across bidders, and the probability that bidder i's valuation is $\bar{u}$ is $q \in (0,1)$ .
+A player's valuation u^i , or type, is constant across time and private information.
+Valuations are binary: bidder i's type is either high and equal to \bar{u} or low, equal to \underline{u} .
+Types are drawn independently across bidders, and the probability that bidder i's valuation is \bar{u} is $q \in (0, 1)$.
 The same n+1 bidders participate in all these auctions, and both the number of bidders, and the type distribution, are common knowledge among bidders.
-These assumptions, discussed in the conclusion, are quite restrictive (in particular, the binary valuations of the bidders), but it will become clear that relaxing them appears difficult in the case in which bids are not observable.
+These assumptions, discussed in the conclusion, are quite restrictive (in particular, the binary valuations of the bidders), but it will become clear that relaxing them appears difficult in the case in which bids are not observable.5 dynamic auctions where the private information of each bidder is given by a multi-dimensional type, say his valuation and the deadline by which the bidder needs to acquire the object.
+For example, in Dizdar, Gershkov, and Moldovanu (2011) and in Pai and Vohra (1979), the partial disclosure of information can increase the revenue of the auctioneer as it reduces the dimensionality of the incentive constraints.
+The disclosure in these papers directly pertains to the private information rather than the strategy (bid) of the agents and hence results in distinct implications of information disclosure.

-Thus, the reward $r_t^i$ in period t of player i with valuation $u^i$ is equal to $u^i - b_t^i$ if he bids $b_t^i$ and he wins the object, or to 0 if he does not win.
-Bidders discount future periods with a common discount factor $\delta < 1$ .
+Thus, the reward r_t^i in period t of player i with valuation u^i is equal to $u^i - b_t^i$ if he bids b_t^i and he wins the object, or to 0 if he does not win.
+Bidders discount future periods with a common discount factor $\delta < 1$.
 The realized payoff of a bidder is the average discounted sum of his rewards: